Social Insurance Number

 The Social Insurance Number (SIN) is a nine-digit number that you need to work in Canada or to have access to government programs and benefits.

 Service Canada offers the Newborn Registration Service, which is an integrated birth registration and SIN application process.
-This service is available for parents living in Alberta, British Columbia, Manitoba, Nova Scotia, Ontario, Prince Edward Island, Québec, and Newfoundland and Labrador.
+This service is available for parents living in any of the provinces.

-Service Canada strongly encourages individuals to apply in-person.
-By doing so, if your application is in order, you can obtain your SIN in less than 15 minutes and do not need to part with your original identity documents.
+Service Canada requires individuals to apply in-person.
+By doing so, if your application is in order, you can obtain your SIN in less than 15 minutes and do not need to part with your original proof of identity documents.

 Applying for a Social Insurance Number